RemyChatel/CubeSatADCS/ADCS/README.md

 ### Bill of material
 - Nucleo32L432KC board
 - MPU9150 or MPU9250 IMU
-- Three anaolg photodiodes (OPT101 for instance)
+- Three analogue photodiodes (OPT101 for instance)
 - eventually Solar eclipse glasses to pry out the filters

 ## Dependencies and Compatibility